-Sea witches are usually to be found living near the coast, surprise, surprise.
+Sea Witches live near the coast, surprise, surprise.
 They make use of their surroundings, often working their magick late at night in a secluded cove.
 They are always in tune with the tides and moon cycles.
-They closely aligned with Water witches; those who practice near rivers, streams and lakes.
+They align with Water Witches, those who practice near rivers, streams, and lakes.

-Originally, sea witches were portrayed as magickal beings who appeared on ships or as humans with the ability to control the sea and weather conditions.
+In times past, Sea Witches were portrayed as magickal beings who appeared on ships, or as humans able to control the sea and weather conditions.
 Sailors went to great pains to avoid offending them.

 Secular witchcraft is an interesting animal.
 It refers to a witch who does not call upon, work with, or worship deities in her witchcraft practice.
-It doesn't mean that the witch doesn't believe in a higher spiritual intelligence, only that those beliefs are not incorporated into her magickal work.
+It doesn't mean that the witch doesn't believe in a higher spiritual intelligence, only that s/he does not incorporate those beliefs into her magickal work.

-Yet a secular witch does make use of energy, and energy is the force that binds the universe together.
+Yet a secular witch uses energy, and energy is the force that binds the Universe together.
 To me, that's Source, to some, God.
 Confused?
 Me too.

-Shamanism assumes that the practitioner is a conduit of energy from the spirits and that s/he has a direct line to those deities who can help or hinder human beings.
-It's a huge subject and well worth exploring.
+Shamanism assumes the practitioner is a conduit of energy from the spirits and that s/he has a direct line to those deities who can help or hinder human beings.
+It's a vast subject and well worth exploring.

 55. Sigil or Word Witch

 Ah… this is me, or part of my witchcraft practice at least.
 I have a fascination with words and their influence.
 I also love the magical power of sigils.
 And as a lazy eclectic, sigils are perfect for my modus operandi.